onprema/airflow-cobank/README.md

 make local-down
 ```

-This will stop Airflow and remove the Docker containers and volumes
+This will stop Airflow and remove the Docker containers and volumes.